-In cases of eviction from dwelling quarters, courts may grant a stay of up to three months or enter any other "order as may be just" if military service materially affects the service member's ability to pay the rent.
-This provision is not intended to allow military members to avoid paying rent, said Lindemann, but rather to protect families when they cannot pay the rent because military service has affected their ability to do so.
+A court can block the eviction for up to three months or longer they feel that your military service affects your ability to pay the rent.
+This provision is not intended to allow you to avoid paying rent, but rather to protect families when they cannot pay the rent because military service has affected their ability to do so.

 Normally, if you have your stuff in a self-storage facility and fail to pay the monthly rent it can be sold after the owner of the facility notifies you.
 Depending on the state you live in this can mean all they have to do is send you a letter and give you 60 - 90 days (depending on state law) before you either pay the rent or they sell your stuff.